bmino/binance-triangle-arbitrage/readme.md

 ## Execution strategies
-There are two different methods of executing an identified triangle arbitrage opportunity.
+There are two supported methods of executing an identified triangle arbitrage opportunity.

 * **Linear** - Three trades are executed sequentially with each being initiated after the first has completed.

-    This is easiest to implement and has no special requirements.

 * **Parallel** - Three trades are executed in tandem with each being initiated at the same time

-    This requires `TRADING.WHITELIST` to contain symbols that will be considered for the three symbols.
-    Because all trades are executed synchronously, you must hold a balance of every symbol in the whitelist.
-    The balance of each symbol should be equivalent or greater than `INVESTMENT.MAX` in terms of the base symbol.

 ## Logging